rackerlabs/docs-cloud-databases/apidocs/rst/devguide/api-operations/methods/get-list-configuration-parameters-without-datastore-version-accountid-datastores-versions-versionid-parameters.rst

     GET /{version}/{accountId}/datastores/versions/{versionId}/parameters

-Lists the configuration parameter s that may be configured on the system without specifying a datastore.
+Lists the configuration parameters that may be configured on the system without specifying a datastore.